 - 1 tablespoon extra-virgin olive oil

-- 4 cloves garlic — minced (about 4 teaspoons)
+- 4 cloves garlic minced (about 4 teaspoons)

 - 2 tablespoons minced fresh ginger

-- 1/2 medium yellow onion — chopped (about 1/2 cup), or 1 shallot, chopped
+- 1/2 medium yellow onion chopped (about 1/2 cup), or 1 shallot, chopped

-- 5 tablespoons green curry paste — I used Thai Kitchen brand
+- 5 tablespoons green curry paste I used Thai Kitchen brand

-- 2 cans light coconut milk — (14 ounce cans)
+- 2 cans light coconut milk (14-ounce cans)

-- 1 large sweet potato — peeled and cut into 1/2-inch dice (about 2 heaping cups)
+- 1 large sweet potato peeled and cut into 1/2-inch dice (about 2 heaping cups)

-- 1 bunch kale — stems removed and discarded, roughly chopped (about 4 loosely packed cups)
+- 1 bunch kale stems removed and discarded, roughly chopped (about 4 loosely packed cups)

-- 1 small head broccoli — cut into florets (about 3 cups)
+- 1 small head broccoli cut into florets (about 3 cups)

-- 2 tablespoons fresh lime juice — from about 1 lime
+- 2 tablespoons fresh lime juice from about 1 lime

-- 1 tablespoon fish sauce — to make vegan, swap soy sauce or coconut aminos
+- 1 tablespoon fish sauce to make vegan, swap soy sauce or coconut aminos

-- 1/2 tablespoon coconut sugar — or brown sugar
+- 1/2 tablespoon coconut sugar or brown sugar

-- 1/2 cup nonfat plain Greek yogurt — to make vegan, swap a soy- or coconut milk–based yogurt or simply omit it
+- 1/2 cup nonfat plain Greek yogurt to make vegan, swap a soy- or coconut milk–based yogurt or simply omit it

-- Cooked brown rice — for serving
+- Cooked brown rice for serving

-- Chopped fresh basil — for serving
+- Chopped fresh basil for serving

-Heat a Dutch oven, large saucepan, or deep skillet over medium.
+- Heat a Dutch oven, large saucepan, or deep skillet over medium.
 Once hot, add the olive oil, garlic, ginger, and onion.
 Cook, stirring frequently, for 3 to 4 minutes or until the onion is translucent.
 Add the curry paste and stir to coat.
 Cook for 1 minute, until fragrant.

 - Let simmer for 5 minutes, until the sweet potato is somewhat tender but still has a bit of chew, then add the broccoli.
 Simmer 3 to 5 additional minutes, until the broccoli is bright green and tender.
 Stir in the lime juice, fish sauce, and coconut sugar.

-- Store leftovers in an airtight container in the refrigerator for up to 5 days or freeze for up to 3 months.
-Let thaw overnight in the refrigerator and reheat gently in the microwave.
+- TO FREEZE: Freeze leftovers in an airtight freezer-safe storage container for up to 3 months.
+Let thaw overnight in the refrigerator before reheating.